cran/ggstatsplot/README.md

   ),
   nrow = 1,
   labels = c("(a)", "(b)"),
-  title.text = "Behavior of ggstatsplot theme layer with chosen ggtheme" )
+  title.text = "Behavior of ggstatsplot theme layer with and without chosen ggtheme" )
 ```